 |

-Domain Name | Specifies the domain name that will be used for health checks.
-This parameter is mandatory if the health check protocol is HTTP, or HTTPS.
+Domain Name | Specifies the domain name that will be used for the health check.
+This parameter is mandatory if the health check protocol is HTTP or HTTPS.

 |